 Shiloh excavated a series of those early Israelite houses.
 Those homes are very interesting because they are very typical examples of Israelite houses not only in Jerusalem; but actually throughout the country.
 The best-preserved example of one of these houses is a house called ‘The House of Ahiel’.

-What Is A Four Room House?
+What Is a Room House?

 The house consists of three long narrow rooms side by side in the front and one room running along the back; along its width.
 Furthermore, there was a staircase that originally led up to a 2nd story level.
 Archaeologists called it a ‘Four Room House’ because the ground floor of the building had four rooms.

-Inside Shiloh found something surprising.
+Inside, Shiloh found something surprising.
 Pillar figurines, a kind of figurine that is a kind of schematic made of clay.
 They were fairly small; which almost always usually depicts a woman naked to the waist and cupping her breasts under her hands.
 Well, it is kind of surprising to find figurines like these found in the Israelite context.
 What is interesting about it is that this exactly the same kind of practice; pagan practices; that the biblical prophets warned the Israelites about.

 How Do We Explain This Discovery?